 Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, 6 drinks per day (includes beer, soft drinks and mineral water), scheduled local airport transfers, dives (as detailed in the cruises above, night dives are available), experienced Spanish and English-speaking divemaster(s) (max number of 4-6 divers per DM), tanks, weights and weightbelts.

-Cruise price per person excludes (mandatory, unless customer provides own): Port taxes (US$ 200) to be paid in advance, conservation fee (US$ 100) to be paid in advance.
+Cruise price per person excludes (mandatory, unless customer provides own): Port taxes (US$ 200) to be paid in advance, conservation fee (US$ 100) to be paid in advance, medical insurance which includes COVID-19 coverage (USD 100) to be paid in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 Optional extras: Scuba equipment rental (US$ 250 full set per trip), torch (US$ 8 per night dive), dive computer (US$ 60 per trip), additional onboard dives on request, dive insurance, private divemaster US$ 1 200 (subject to availability), onboard alcoholic and soft drinks (other than those included), return transfers from Camaguey or Santa Clara (US$ 100), return transfers from selected hotels in Havana to and from the boat (US$ 50).
 Unless otherwise stated, all the listed items need to be paid in advance.